eksctl-io/eksctl/userdocs/src/usage/vpc-cluster-access.md

 eksctl utils set-public-access-cidrs -f config.yaml
 ```

+!!!warning
+    If setting `publicAccessCIDRs` and creating node-groups either `privateAccess` should be set to `true` or
+    the nodes' IPs should be added to the `publicAccessCIDRs` list.
+Otherwise creation will fail with
+    `context deadline exceeded` due to the nodes being unable to access the public endpoint and hence failing
+    to join the cluster.

 !!!note
     This feature only applies to the public endpoint.
 The
     [API server endpoint access configuration options](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html)